Former Teen Idol Zac Hanson, 33, Hurt In Motorcycle Crash

 Wednesday I was involved in a wreck on my motorcycle while preparing for an upcoming cross-country ride.
 Though I ended up with three broken ribs, a broken collarbone, and a cracked scapula, nothing is injured that won’t heal with a little rest and time, and a healthy dose of gaming!
 Thankfully with good quality protective gear, I was able to walk away, even if very slowly with the help of Isaac, Taylor, and a few of a Tulsa fire fighters ????.
 We will not be canceling any concerts.
 Instead, I will be handing over the drum sticks to our good friend Dash Hutton @dashdrumdude for the next few weeks, and I will be giving my full attention to singing while my shoulder is on the mend.
 Thank you for all the thoughts and prayers, hope to see many of you soon! -Z #youcantstopus

-Zac Hanson was only 12 years old when he and his band of brothers shot to fame with the 1997 smash hit single “MMMBop.”
+Zac Hanson was only 12-years-old when he and his band of brothers shot to fame with the 1997 smash hit single “MMMBop.”
 Zac was one of the youngest Grammy nominees of all time when the band scored a nod for the song in 1997.
 In 2017, the trio performed the song on Good Morning America in honor of its 20th anniversary.

 Now at age 33, Zac has four children with wife Kate Tucker, whom he married in 2006, according to People.

 Zac’s kids are Mary Lucille Diana, 3, George Abraham Walker, 5, Junia Rosa Ruth, 8, and John Ira Shepherd, 11.
-Between Zac and his brothers, there are 13 kids, and the cousins are all close.
+Between Zac and his brothers, there are 13 kids, and the cousins all have a close relationship.

 “It’s a cool thing,” the Hanson star told the U.K. daytime talk show Lorraine in February.
 “We spend a lot of time together touring, in the studio and around each other, so our kids know each other really, really well.
-They’re really, really close.”
+They’re really, really close,” he added.